Post Body Session

 Although you may feel great after a treatment, it is a good idea to let your body rest and heal, especially if you have not had a massage in a while.
 Avoid any strenuous activity, especially heavy lifting and any sudden jolting movements, for a day after treatment.
 The intensity of a workout should be mild-moderate.
 Sustained pressure on connective tissue makes it more gel-like.
 The technical term for this change is thixotropic effect.
 This state of increased softness lasts about twenty-four hours, so high-intensity exercise may pull or move the tissue back to old patterns or even induce new strain patterns.

 Drink plenty of water for one to two days after your session.
 Some clients have reported feeling fatigued after a session, as massage encourages increased circulation and your tissues release previously trapped toxins into your bloodstream.
 It is a good idea to flush them out with water, so drink a bit more than you usually do.
-Drinking water before a massage is highly recommended, as hydrated muscles are easier to manipulate.
+Drinking water before a massage is highly recommended, as hydrated tissues are easier to manipulate.
 As myofascial restrictions release, they undergo a state change, becoming more hydrated and fluid or gelatinous.
 This requires water.
 Being hydrated allows you heal faster, aides in preventing post-treatment soreness, and ensures that the releases of tight fascia (which occur during treatment) last longer.

 You may feel some soreness for up to 2-3 days after treatment.
 The soreness is due to sustained pressure to the deeper tissue layers that assist in the break up of muscular adhesions, and release of toxins to allow for blood, oxygen, and nutrients to better circulate and flow through the area that was restricted.
 This is a normal reaction to treatment.
 The therapeutic effects of massage are cumulative, so the more often you get a massage, the better you will feel and the more quickly your body will respond.
-To help relieve soreness, sometimes drinking the juice from a half a lemon in a full glass of water is helpful in flushing out toxins.
-Turmeric has been long known in both Ayurvedic and Chinese medicine as an anti-inflammatory, and may be useful to treat any inflammation that has been stirred up during the session.